Skip to main content

 My professional journey began at the BDP agency, where I solidified my profile as a creative strategist and met key people along the way, including my lifelong friend Oswaldo, and Melisa, a brilliant mind with whom I would later co-found Colectivo Americana, a project devoted to reclaiming public spaces through art.
 I was also a partner at Cocina Mona alongside Giancarlo, an underground success that blended gastronomy, concept, and emotion.
 Giancarlo was also my first great mentor; he taught me that authenticity needs no introduction.

+Today, I work as a creative consultant and strategist, helping projects and brands find their center, their shape, and their impact.
 I’m obsessed with architecture, minimalist spaces, travel, music, and everything that evokes a sense of sensitivity.
 I don’t like to accumulate things, but I do love collecting ideas, moments, and meaningful projects.

 I’m driven by loyalty, coherence, and self-awareness.
 I have no tolerance for double standards or people who preach what they don’t live.
 And there’s a phrase that guides me like a compass: